rschristopher/ischristtrue.com/src/ancient-views/justification.md

 More than anything, we can see the work of the adversary where otherwise God-fearing Christians experience discord where there is clearly none.

 While there are complex theological positions that are difficult to express rationally, justification is not a difficult topic.
 Both Sts.
 James and Paul are correct.
 They're both referring to the same concept.
+They're referring to the faith of Christ, that is, the perfect faith that Christ possessed.
 And James, rather than disagreeing with Paul, is merely providing a more nuanced understanding of justification and salvation.

 !!! quote "James 2:19-26"